mtalexan/manjaro-config/README.md

 ```

 Also remove "use_color" from the list of variables being unset after the PS1 pompt is set so the proper prompt will be used.

+# CUDA Tools
+Install the optimus tools.
+Then call the enableCUDA and disableCUDA.